Magnusri/homey-panasonic-comfort-cloud-alt/README.md

 # Panasonic Comfort Cloud Alternative

-This is forked from ugumba/homey-panasonic-comfort-cloud-alt with the purpose of testing out some other features of certain ac units.
+This is forked from [ugumba/homey-panasonic-comfort-cloud-alt](https://github.com/ugumba/homey-panasonic-comfort-cloud-alt) with the purpose of testing out some other features of certain ac units.

+# Copyright and Licensing
+All copyright and licencing rules are the same as original forked repo.
+I encourage anyone to use whatever they want of my additions or alterations in any fashion within these licenses.

 # Credits (Most following ugumba's credits)
   * ugumba and repo [Panasonic Comfort Cloud Alternative by Ugumba/Robert Schmidt](https://github.com/ugumba/homey-panasonic-comfort-cloud-alt)